pixelesque 2 years ago

 Hopefully now that AMD has money they can turn things around.
 As much as it pains me to admit, giving up on OpenCL and focusing on the CUDA clone is probably the correct strategic move.
 OpenCL is just far too different to facilitate porting, and there's a lot of porting to do before AMD can start to take compute marketshare.

-• imtringued a year ago
+• imtringued 2 years ago

 It isn't because it further fragments the market.